backwardn/AdGuardHome/AGHTechDoc.md

 ## Statistics

-Load
+Load (main thread):
 .
 Load data from the last bucket from DB for the current hour

-Runtime
+Runtime (DNS worker threads):
 .
 Update current unit

+Runtime (goroutine):
 .
-Check every second that current unit should be flushed .
-If so, flush it, allocate a new unit
+Periodically check that current unit should be flushed to file (when the current hour changes) .
+If so, flush it, allocate a new empty unit

+Runtime (HTTP worker threads):
+.
+To respond to "Get statistics" API request we:
+ . load all units from file
+ . load current unit
+ . process data from all loaded units:
+  . sum up data for "total counters" output values
+  . add value into "per time unit counters" output arrays . aggregate data for "top_" output arrays

+Unload (main thread):
+.
+Flush current unit to file

 ### API: Get statistics